UHS Survivor Services Open Access (drop-in) Hours

 Community Office: 608-251-5126

 UHS Mental Health Services provides confidential on-campus mental health resource for UW–Madison students, providing individual, couple/partner, and group counseling.
 Call 608-265-5600 (option 2); 333 East Campus Mall, 7th floor; 24-hour crisis services: 608-265-5600 (option 9).

-If you have been sexually assaulted, or are not sure, there are several ways to get support from the Women’s Health Clinic:
+If you have been sexually assaulted, or are not sure, there are several ways to get support:

-Drop-in to the Women's Health Clinic on the 6th floor during clinic hours (M-F, 9 a.m.–5 p.m.) and ask to talk to the nurse.
+-Drop-in to the 6th floor Blue clinic during clinic hours (M-F, 9 a.m.–5 p.m.) and ask to talk to the nurse.

 The SAFE Fund program can provide financial assistance to pay for a forensic medical exam for victims of sexual assault.
 It can also reimburse medical providers when a victim does not report the crime to law enforcement, does not wish to cooperate with law enforcement through prosecution, or does not wish to submit the bill to his or her insurance provider or be personally responsible for payment of the bill.
 The medical provider must apply for this benefit at victim's request.

 The Forensic Nurse Examiners Program at UnityPoint Health—Meriter provides confidential medical and forensic examinations for the victims of sexual assault and dating violence.
 The nurses can examine your body for injuries, collect evidence, and can offer medications to prevent STIs and/or pregnancy.
 Evidence can be collected within five days of assault.
 There is no requirement to report to law enforcement if over 18.
 Call for information about payment; insurance does not need to be billed, some services can be accessed at no cost.
 UnityPoint Health—Meriter, 202 South Park St.; Emergency room entrance; 608-417-5916.